 The nurse is providing discharge instructions to a patient originally admitted with hyperosmolar hyperglycemic nonketotic syndrome (HHNS).
 Which of the following patient statements is true regarding the prevention and management of HHNS?

-• HHNS occurs when extreme hyperglycemia causes severe dehydration, increased osmolarity, and coma or death.
-It is usually precipitated by infection, illness, or stress.
+• HHNS is when extreme hyperglycemia causes severe dehydration, increased osmolarity, and coma or death.
+It is usually precipitated by infection, illness, or stress

 • Eating carbohydrates in the presence of polydipsia will worsen the patient's condition